 Is five layers overkill for internal tools that touch non-critical data?

 You can simplify, but not below three: permission scoping (always), audit logging (always), and one of the three middle layers.
 The tier model handles this naturally — most low-risk operations are Tier 1 or 3 and never hit the approval gate.
 The trap is the inverse: too many gates on low-stakes operations train humans to rubber-stamp without reading, and the gate stops enforcing anything.
 Calibrate so that real approvals demand real attention.
+The minimum viable stack is: scoped credentials + dry-run for Tier 2 + append-only audit log.

 No write skips the plan.
 The preview shows what changes, how many entities are touched, and whether the operation is reversible.
 The gate is the human reading the plan, not the system generating it.

 If the agent can write to its own audit trail, the failure mode the log was supposed to catch is the one that erases the evidence.
 Append-only, separate account, separate access controls.
+Verify this in CI.

 When the score returns critical, the operation lands on a human queue regardless of the agent's tier.
 This is the catch-net for the cases permission scoping alone cannot anticipate, including downstream coupling nobody mapped yet.